KOA campgrounds’ new king-sized campsites include ‘fire experience’

-In the press release, KOA reported that 69% of campers expressed they would likely stay in a well-appointed, premium campsite, with a growing audience of younger campers more interested in socializing while camping.
+In a press release, KOA reported that 69% of campers expressed they would likely stay in a well-appointed, premium campsite.
+A growing audience of younger campers showed more interest in socializing while camping.
 Already under development at some KOA locations, the news release explains, “the KOA Signature Site brings campground amenities to a site-level experience and is expected to be a popular offering.”

 Uselman did not say how much such a super campsite would cost, but it’s a good bet it will be a “super price.”